erikj/mtnwest-2014-notes/trip-report.md

 # Trip Report: MountainWest Hackweek 2014

-I had the privilege of attending the [2014 MountainWest Hackweek](http://mtnwesthackweek.org/2014) in Salt Lake City, Utah, March 17-21.
+I had the opportunity of attending the [2014 MountainWest Hackweek](http://mtnwesthackweek.org/2014) in Salt Lake City, Utah, March 17-21.

 Hackweek conducted in an auditorium @ the Salt Lake City Public Library, a beautiful and modern facility, and was composed of three separate conferences: a two-day JavaScript conference, a one-day DevOps conference and a two-day Ruby conference.